mathematics-and-algorithms-for-data/mathematics-and-algorithms-for-data.github.io/_events/SDE_dagstuhl2.md

 ---
 layout: default_sparse
-title: "SDEs and ML - What should we use where? (day one)"
+title: "SDEs and ML - What should we use where? (day two)"
-permalink: /events/SDE2021
+permalink: /events/SDE2021_2
-start_date: "2021-06-07"
+start_date: "2021-07-05"
 index: 0
 ---

-<h1 style="text-align: center;" class="pb-2">MAD Workshop "SDEs and ML - What should we use where (day one)?"</h1>
+<h1 style="text-align: center;" class="pb-2">MAD Workshop "SDEs and ML - What should we use where? (day two)"</h1>